 Looking at your genetic data might uncover information that some people find surprising.
 This information can be relatively benign.
 At other times, the information you learn can have profound implications for both you and your family.
 23andMe cannot provide you with an exhaustive list of all the unexpected things you might uncover during your genetic exploration, but in general these things fall into four main categories.

-Our Genetic Health Risk* reports tell you if you have genetic variants associated with an increased risk of developing certain health conditions.
+23andMe Health Predisposition* Reports help you learn how your genetics can influence your chances for certain diseases.
+This category includes Genetic Health Risk* Reports and reports based on original 23andMe Research Discoveries that are available exclusively to 23andMe customers.
+The Genetic Health Risk Reports tell you if you have genetic variants associated with an increased risk of developing certain health conditions.
 Having a particular variant linked to a higher risk for a condition does not necessarily mean you will develop the condition.
 This is because other factors like lifestyle, environment, and family history can also affect your risk.
 For some of these conditions, prevention and treatment options may be available, but for others, these options may be limited or nonexistent.
 Learning that you have a genetic risk factor for a disease can be difficult and it is important to think about what this type of information could mean for you.

 We encourage you to learn more so you can decide whether testing is right for you.
 A genetic counselor, a healthcare professional with special training in genetic conditions, will be able to answer your speciﬁc questions and help you make an informed decision.
 Talk to your healthcare provider or click here to search for a genetic counselor near you (this link takes you to the Canadian Association of Genetic Counsellors).